asaykal/Form-Statistics-Analyzer/README.md

 - Calculation of average and maximum goal points and pleasure points
 - Analysis of mission occurrences and suggestions based on collected data
 - Integration with OpenAI GPT-3.5 for generating insights and suggestions
+- Interactive talking about statistics and performance via OpenAI GPT-3.5 LLM